 If you find yourself frequently flying Southwest, then a great card to consider is the Southwest Rapid Rewards Premier card.
-When you sign up, you will receive 50,000 Rapid Reward points after spending $2,000 within the first three months.
-When you use the card with Southwest Airlines, you will earn two points.
-All other purchases will earn one point.
+For a limited time, you will receive a signup bonus of 60,000 Rapid Reward points after spending $2,000 within the first three months.
+When you use the card with Southwest Airlines, you will earn two points per dollar.
+All other purchases will earn one point per dollar.
 Each year, on your cardmember anniversary, you will receive a bonus of 6,000 points after paying the annual fee of $99.
-This card carries a variable APR of 16.49 to 23.49%.
+This card carries a variable APR of 16.74% to 23.74%.

-The Jetblue Plus Card is unique compared to the other cards on our list.
-The reason is that it offers bonus points on purchases outside of Jetblue.
-You will earn six points when you use your card with Jetblue, but you will also earn two points at restaurants and grocery stores.
-All other purchases will earn one point.
+The JetBlue Plus Card is unique compared to the other cards on our list.
+The reason is that it offers bonus points on purchases outside of JetBlue.
+You will earn six points per dollar when you use your card on JetBlue purchases, but you will also earn two points per dollar spent at restaurants and grocery stores.
+All other purchases will earn one point per dollar.
 When you sign up and spend $1,000 in the first 90 days, you will receive a bonus of 30,000 points.

 Each year you spend $50,000 or more, you will receive TrueBlue Mosaic benefits.
 Plus, each time you redeem points for flights, you will receive 10% back for future use.
-When you use your card to purchase food or drinks on any Jetblue flight, you will receive a 50% savings in the form of a statement credit.
+When you use your card to purchase food or drinks on any JetBlue flight, you will receive a 50% savings in the form of a statement credit.
 This card will also give you your first checked bag for free.
-The annual fee for this card is $99 and is not waived the first year.
-It carries a variable APR of 12.74, 20.74 or 25.74%.
+The card has an annual fee of $99 and a variable APR of 12.99%, 20.99% or 25.99%.